spookylukey/playerdo/README.rst

 (play, pause, next etc.) to Do The Right Thing without having to change anything if you switch to a different media player.

-It also includes commands 'install_gnome','install_mate', and 'install_gnome3' to help set up keyboard shortcuts initially on GNOME2/Mate/GNOME3/Cinnamon.
+It also includes commands 'install_gnome','install_mate', 'install_gnome3', and 'install_cinnamon' to help set up keyboard shortcuts initially on GNOME2/Mate/GNOME3/Cinnamon.
 It can, however, be used with any system where you can map keyboard shortcuts to commands.

 The currently supported media players can be seen by running 'player_do help'.
 Those that have been tested include the following: